-- If your baby is not focusing: In case your baby is not able to focus by the time your baby is four months old, and your baby’s eyes keep wandering, you should get in touch with your doctor.
+- If your baby is not focusing: In case your baby is not able to focus by the time your he/she is four months old, and your baby’s eyes keep wandering, you should get in touch with your doctor.

-- If your baby shuts eyes too often: You may notice that your baby is closing eyes to brighter lights or whenever you step out in the sun, your baby may have issues related to the retina or eye pressure.
+- If your baby shuts their eyes too often: You may notice that your baby is closing eyes to brighter lights or whenever you step out in the sun, your baby may have issues related to the retina or eye pressure.

 - If your baby’s pupils appear white: In case you notice any white spot in your baby’s pupils, you should seek medical help.
 The appearance of white spots could a sign of a severe eye problem (cataract, cancer or other serious conditions).

 - If your baby’s eyes are often tearing: You may notice your baby’s eyes being wet and teary most of the times.
 This may happen due to blocked tear ducts.
-Your doctor will guide you how to manage this condition.
+Your doctor will guide you on how to manage this condition.

 - If your baby’s eyes are red or swollen: Your baby’s eyes may become red or swollen, this condition is indicative of some infection.
 You should get medical help.